-Strong Fairy Tale Heroines: a series!
+Strong Fairy Tale Heroines: An Introduction

 In 2013 Disney released the story of two princesses: Elsa, with power over ice and snow, and her young sister Anna.
 When Elsa’s magic accidentally strikes frost into her sister’s heart, the film plays on our expectation that a prince’s kiss will save Anna.
 Instead, in a feminist twist, the spell is broken by sisterly love and courage while romance is sidelined.
 It seemed utterly fresh and exciting.
 'Inspired by' rather than 'based upon' Hans Andersen's 'The Snow Queen', 'Frozen' wowed children and parents worldwide and became the highest-grossing animated film of all time.

 Why was 'Frozen' so successful?
 It satisfied the hunger of a modern audience keen to identify with strong heroines.
 Why did the focus on Anna and Elsa seem so unusual?
 Because there is a persistent misconception that fairy tale heroines are passive.
 People who may not have read a fairy tale in years recall Snow-White in her glass coffin or Cinderella weeping in the ashes, and assume they stand for all.
 A discussion on BBC Radio 4’s The Misogyny Book Club (back in December 6 2015) dismissed the entire genre as projecting images of insipid princesses whose role is to lie asleep in towers waiting for princes to rescue them with ‘true love’s kiss’.
 Fairy-tale fans on Twitter and Facebook erupted, posting examples of tales featuring strong heroines: even so, a relatively small handful of titles kept recurring.
 There are many, many more.